cloudedbats/cloudedbats/README.md

 ![Plecotus auritus](images/Plecotus_auritus_sweden.jpg?raw=true  "*Plecotus auritus*") *Plecotus auritus* hibernating near our house.
 Potatoes, bats and the spider *Meta menardi* are enjoying the same environment during winter.
 CloudedBats.org / [CC-BY](https://creativecommons.org/licenses/by/3.0/)

-After two years of reading, recording and analysing bat sounds, following the Swedish bat Facebook group, some meetings/workshops with Swedish bat enthusiasts, and finally joining EBRS 2017 (the 14:th European Bat Research Symposium) and the following Bat detector workshop in Bidarray I think I'm prepared to dive into the more cloudy part of the project.
+After some years of reading, recording and analysing bat sounds, following the Swedish bat Facebook group, some meetings/workshops with Swedish bat enthusiasts, joining EBRS 2017 (the 14:th European Bat Research Symposium) and the following Bat detector workshop in Bidarray and a similar workshop in Norway I think I'm prepared to dive into the more cloudy part of the project.

 ## Main scenario and project requirements